C Programming Puzzles & Exercises

 This site allows users to submit answers to problems in a number of programming languages including C.

-Word of warning: Project Euler is very mathy, so if math isn't your strong suit, you might want to look elsewhere.
+Word of warning: Project Euler is for those who really know math, so if math isn't your strong suit, you may want to look elsewhere.

 UVa Online Judge